cocos/cocos-docs/en/animation/marionette/index.md

 To distinguish from the animation system from prior to v3.4 which is also accessible in the later versions of Cocos Creator, the new animation system will be referred as the **Marionette** system in this documentation while the animation system from prior to v3.4 will be referred as the **legacy** system.
 In general, the distinctions between the two include:

-- **Legacy**: Powered by the **Animation** component, the legacy system animates objects with animation states containing animation clips (which are keyframe animations created in Cocos Creator) and skeletal animations imported from external sources in the format of `.fbx` and `.gltf`.
+- **Legacy**: Powered by the **Animation** component, the legacy system animates objects with animation states containing animation clips (which are keyframe animations created in Cocos Creator) and skeletal animations imported from external sources in the format of `.fbx`, `.gltf` and `.glb`.

-- **Marionette**: Powered by the **Animation Controller** component, the Marionette system animate objects with pre-constructed animation graphs, which functions as a controller of multiple animation states that can only contain skeletal animations imported from external sources in the format of `.fbx` and `.gltf`.
+- **Marionette**: Powered by the **Animation Controller** component, the Marionette system animate objects with pre-constructed animation graphs, which functions as a controller of multiple animation states that can only contain skeletal animations imported from external sources in the format of `.fbx`, `.gltf` and `.glb`.

 ## Content